Reviews You Can Rely On

 Mesh upper absorbs water after submersion

-Why we love it: Lead tester Trish Matheny notes, “Although I have narrow feet, I appreciated the additional comfort of the roomy toe box, especially since the lacing system easily tightened to my foot for a custom fit.”
-We loved the cushioned feel underfoot and were pleased with the traction provided on maintained trails.
+Why we love it: Lead tester Trish Matheny notes, “Even with narrow feet, I love the spacious toe box, especially on hot days when your feet tend to swell.”
+The functional lacing system keeps your foot from moving inside the boot, even if your foot is narrow or is considered low profile.
+We loved the cushioned feel underfoot, the additional arch support through the midsole, and were pleased with the Vibram traction provided on popular trails.

 Read more: Topo Athletic Trailventure 2 WP review